Mistakes Sellers Make When “Pricing” Their Property

 But how do you benchmark the expectations?
 The bank valuation?
 What your agent tell you?
 Past transactions?
 If I were to follow all these, I wouldn’t be able to sell that unit above the valuation price and its neighbour.

 I have a very simple technique that I apply when I am helping my sellers market their unit.
-It’s called the TRA Phase.
-This technique is tried and tested and has helped me sell hundreds of homes in the past 10 years of my career in the property market.
+It’s called the “5 Simple Steps Framework”.
+This technique is tried and tested and has helped me sell hundreds of homes at RECORD PRICES in the past few years of my career in the property market.

-TRA Phase stands for Test, Response and Analysis.
+This “5 Simple Steps Framework” involves a few uniques steps like Testing the supply and demand, understand the Response and Analyse the outcome.
 With the sale of any property, it’s essential to be aware of the stages that attribute to the final transaction.
 It’s not just listing it on property directories or posting it on social media.
 These are just tactics and channels that any agents (even you) can do.
-But what TRA sets itself apart is to have a clear strategy in place.
+But what “5 Simple Steps Framework” sets itself apart is to have a clear strategy in place.
 An approach that ensures that your home is properly valued according to the demands of the marketplace.

-The Testing Phase is where you get a sense if your unit is in demand or not.
+The Testing phase is where you get a sense if your unit is in demand or not.
 This is when you can possibly push the boundaries and test the response, and that’s exactly what I did with my seller.
-I told them that after considering the different factors (I use a Simple 4-step Property Assessment Tool), we could list the property at S$540,000.
+I told them that after considering the different factors, we could list the property at S$540,000.
 This is again, S$76,000 more than a recently-transacted unit at a block next to us.

 And guess what?
 Within the FIRST week, we received close to 10 enquiries and even got an offer of S$526,000!